bsunsten/bsunsten/README.md

 - 💞️ I’m looking to collaborate on game projects and related open source software

-- 📫 You can reach me by email at bsunsten@gmail.com
+- 📫 I am currently looking for a full time Software Engineering position.
+You can reach me by email at bsunsten@gmail.com

 <!---
 bsunsten/bsunsten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.